 Battlefield control.
 If moving enemies around the room like chess pieces sounds more fun than just outright blasting them, Repelling Blast and Grasp of Hadar are a lot of fun.
 Coupled with terrain damage or allies’ area of effect spells, like Spike Growth or Web, being able to place enemies just where you want them can be incredibly rewarding (and optimal).

 What Are the Rules for Eldritch Blast in 5e?

 There are no complicated rules for Eldritch Blast itself, but there are some interactions with other spells, features, and Invocations that are worth clearing up:

 The Sniper Feature does stack with the Eldritch Spear Invocation, bringing the spell’s total range to a whopping 600 feet.
 For multiclassers with at least three levels in Sorcerer, you can also apply Distant Spell for an insane 1,200-foot range.

-With the exception of Grasp of Hadar, each invocation applies to each Eldritch Blast beam.
+With the exception of Grasp of Hadar and Lance of Lethargy, each invocation applies to each Eldritch Blast beam.
 For example, you could push one creature 40 feet away from you in a straight line with Repelling Blast, or push 4 different creatures 10 feet away each (assuming each beam hits, of course).

-Grasp of Hadar is the one invocation that explicitly states it can only be used once per turn.
+Grasp of Hadar and Lance of Lethargy are the two invocations that explicitly state they can only be used once per turn.

 Eldritch Blast can be Twinned using Sorcerer’s metamagic if the caster is 4th-level or lower.
 But once Eldritch Blast has multiple targets, it can no longer be Twinned.
 That’s because “to be eligible for Twinned Spell, a spell must be incapable of targeting more than one creature at the spell’s current level” (emphasis mine, PHB 102, Errata 1).